StarLabsLtd/StarLabsTheme/README.md

 `meson.build`
 `meson_options.txt`

 These files contain examples for adding a Red variant.
+Examples are below, all you'd need to do is replace "color" with your color of choice.

 #### meson_options.txt